orospakr/sharpify/README.md

 `?code=`).
 Note that the Shopify authorization service redirects the app user's browser to this URI.
 This URI needs to be nested within the URI you provided when creating the app in the partners interface.
-The Shopify service itself never attempts to fetch this URL.
+Note that the Shopify service itself never attempts to fetch this URL.

-If your app already has authorization for this store with the same permissions list, the service will immediately redirect the user's browser to your redirect URI.
+If your app already has authorization for this store with the same permissions list, the service will immediately redirect the user's browser to your redirect URI (that is, Shopify will not display the authorization UI).

 ```
 var authUrl = sa.GetAuthorizationURL (new string[] { "write_content",